jcook3701/github-docs-cookiecutter/{{ cookiecutter.project_name }}/index.md

 # ☕ Support Me
-If you enjoy this project, consider buying me a coffee or making code contributions.
+If you enjoy this project, please consider buying me a coffee or making a code contribution.

+# Social Links

 {% include social-bar.html %}